f5devcentral/nginx-one-lab/docs/README.md

 ## Lab 3: Configuration Suggestions

-In the previous lab, the NGINX Agent installer provided a warning that there was no stub_status found in the NGINX config.
-We’ll make that change on the NGINX Plus instance, and see the change reflected in NGINX One.
+In this lab, we will leverage NGINX One to enable stub_status in our NGINX instances configuration.

 ### Adding a stub_status directive

 1. From NGINX One console.
 From the left menu in the "Manage" section, click "Instances".

-1. You should see your instance in the list.
+1. You should see your *<GetVariable name="nginx-plus-1" />* instance in the list.
 Click its hostname to view the instance details.
-You may already have been there from the previous lab.

 1. Click the "Configuration" link near the top of the instance screen.
 You will be presented with the configuration editor.